All you need to make this easy, homemade strawberry sauce is THREE simple ingredients, and it's very quick and easy to prepare.

 - Turn the heat down to medium-low and simmer uncovered for 15 minutes for a thinner sauce and 20 minutes for a thicker sauce.
 Stir the sauce occasionally.

 - After the time has passed, remove the pot from the stove and allow the sauce to cool completely in the pot.
 It will still be thin after it has cooked, but it will thicken as it cools down and when it's refrigerated.

 - Once cooled, place the strawberry sauce in a jar, cover, and refrigerate for up to 7 days.

 - Please read the helpful info above and below before making this recipe to ensure success.

 - I highly recommend using a scale to weigh your berries (this is one I have (Amazon Link).
-Weigh the berries BEFORE they have been hulled and chopped.
-If you don’t have a scale, you will need roughly 2 and 3/4 cups chopped berries (weigh them AFTER they have been chopped!)
+If you are using the weight measurements, weigh the berries BEFORE they have been hulled and chopped.
+If you don't have a scale, you will need roughly 2 and ¾ cups chopped berries (measure them AFTER they have been chopped!)
 See below for frozen berry measurements.

 - The sauce will look runny/thin once the cooking time has ended, it will thicken more as it cools and thickens even more after being refrigerated.

 - You can adjust the sugar as needed, based on how sweet you prefer the sauce to be and how sweet your strawberries are.
 Fresh, in-season berries need less sugar, out of season and frozen strawberries need more.